Painting the entire exterior wall surface of a the average British house is for most people an awful and daunting proposition.

 Most DIY enthusiasts usually attempt it only once unless they are very proficient at exterior decorating, they have an awful lot of time on their hands, or they simply enjoy visiting the hospital after falling off their ladder.

-As painting the exterior of a house yourself is a time consuming job (depending on how bad your house is and how large or small it is), it is human nature to seek short cuts and time/labour-saving methods to reduce the effort in this necessary home exterior maintenance chore.
+As painting the exterior of a house yourself is a time consuming job (depending on how bad your house is or how large or small it is), it is human nature to seek short cuts and time/labour-saving methods to reduce the effort in this necessary home exterior maintenance chore.

 If you have the home shopping channels at home, like QVC, ideal world, Bid TV, etc, you often see advertisements, for cheap home paint spraying systems which suggest massive time and labour saving for you and they make it seem so easy, but hang on a minute!